 To save time when serially shifting data through registers, it is sometimes advantageous to skip certain chips.
-The bypass register is a single-bit register that can be placed between the TDI and TDO balls.
+The bypass register is a single-bit register that is placed between the TDI and TDO balls.
 This allows data to be shifted through the SRAM with minimal delay.
-The bypass register is set LOW (Vss) when the BYPASS instruction is executed.
+The bypass register is set LOW (V{SS}) when the BYPASS instruction is executed.